-Figure 9: Current Zoning of Subject Site
+Figure 10: Current Zoning of Subject Site

 The proposed ZBA will permit the 99 new townhouse dwellings to be developed in two different areas, north and south of the proposed park-and-ride, in addition to the 49 which are already permitted in the area zoned R3YY [2527].
 As the townhouses proposed to be of a back-to-back nature, one new crescent street is proposed, Street 22, where one block of townhouses will use this street for access.
-The other block will front on the existing Moyal Drive and the new proposed street.
+The other block will front on the existing Moyard Drive and the new proposed street.
 The townhouses proposed to be located on Blocks 17-19 will be Minto's street front townhouses and front onto the extension of Kilbirnie Drive.
-The figure below shows how we propose the Zoning By-law Amendment be revised for the subject lands
+The figure below shows how we propose the Zoning By-law Amendment be revised for the subject site, including the extension of the O1 south of the park and ride to the centreline of Street 22.